Sahukara

 Sahukara is a 2004 Indian Kannada-language masala film directed by Om Prakash Rao and produced by K. Manju.
 It stars V. Ravichandran, Vishnuvardhan, Shashikumar, Rambha, and Anu Prabhakar.
 It was a remake of the Tamil film Muthu (1995), which was itself based on the Malayalam film Thenmavin Kombath (1994).

-The film was released on 24 September 2004 to generally positive reviews from critics, went on to become one of the blockbuster hits of 2004, and successfully screened for about 25 weeks in cinema halls.
+The film was released on 24 September 2004 to generally positive reviews from critics, became one of the blockbuster hits of 2004, and successfully screened for about 25 weeks in cinema halls.

 Production

 Vishnuvardhan said he accepted to work in the film "out of inspiration from Rajnikanth".
 The film's first schedule began on 14 January 2004.
-The film was also shot in Kerala.
+The film was partly shot in Kerala.

 Soundtrack

 Rajesh Ramanath used all the tunes and re-arranged the instrumentation from the original soundtrack of Muthu composed by A. R. Rahman.